spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/02-prepare-edge-configuration.md

 # Prepare User Data

-The user data is prepared by creating a YAML file consisting of OS and Installation config.
+The user data is prepared by creating a YAML file that consists of an OS and Installation configuration.
 Create a file called **user-data**.
 Copy the sample configuration below into the **user-data** file.
 Update the cloud-init stages and installation configuration to suit your needs.

 <br />